What Are Varicose Veins?

 At Center for Vein Restoration, we can determine the health of your veins through a simple ultrasound scan and recommend treatment.
 Treatment can be as simple as preventative lifestyle changes or prescription compression stockings; but if you need a procedure to treat your veins, our nationwide network of centers can provide a wide variety of care plans to suit your needs.

-Armin Foghi MD, PhD is the lead CVR physician in New Mexico with locations in Roswell and Rio Rancho.
+Chandran Vedamanikam, MD, is the lead CVR physician in New Mexico with locations in Roswell and Rio Rancho.
 He specializes in Cardiovascular Disease and vein disease.
 He is an assistant professor at university of New Mexico Medical School, and was previously Director of Cardiology at Eastern New Mexico Medical Center.

 Before joining CVR in 2019 he was founder and medical director of Myo Cardiovascular Clinic.
 He holds a PhD in Cell molecular Biology and Genetics.